 By the end of high school, I already had my sights set firmly on engineering so the only question remaining was, ‘Which university do I go to?’

 There were two main reasons which made me feel UNSW Engineering was where I belonged.
 From my first visits to campus I was blown away by the amazing facilities (from industrial saws, to 3D printers, to laser cutters and more), but I also sensed an incredible community that I have since grown to trust and engage with.

 Visiting the stalls and chatting with society reps at O-week, I was impressed at the professionalism of the societies as well as how friendly and open people were.
-Now, more than halfway through my first semester, I’m embedded in the community and look forward to getting involved in many of the opportunities that arise throughout my degree.
+Now, more than halfway through my first term, I’m embedded in the community and look forward to getting involved in many of the opportunities that arise throughout my degree.